AeroPrep

 Is AeroPrep affiliated with EASA?

-No. AeroPrep is an independent preparation platform produced by NEXIEL LIMITED.
-We are not affiliated with, endorsed by, or connected to EASA (the European Union Aviation Safety Agency) or any national aviation authority.
+No. AeroPrep is an independent preparation platform, We are not affiliated with, endorsed by, or connected to EASA (the European Union Aviation Safety Agency) or any national aviation authority.
 Our questions are independently authored and reviewed, aligned with the published EASA PPL syllabus and the multiple-choice format used in authorised examination centres.
 We do not reproduce or distribute official European Central Question Bank (ECQB) items.

 What countries can use AeroPrep?